-Conductor ramming.
-Noise levels with risk of causing hearing damage to marine mammals are restricted to an area very close to the drilling rig.
+Conductor ramming and pile driving.
+Noise levels with risk of causing hearing damage to marine mammals are restricted to an area very close to the operations.
 The impact is considered of small intensity and overall assessed to be minor.
 The above mentioned mitigating measures for seismic activities apply as well.

 Other activities.
-The impacts on marine mammals from underwater noise caused by other sources (e.g. drilling, production, vessels, etc.) are assessed to be of minor significance, as any displacements due to this type of noise are considered short term and local.
+The impacts on marine mammals from underwater noise caused by other sources (e.g. drilling, production, vessels etc.) are assessed to be of minor significance, as any displacements due to this type of noise are considered short term and local.

-Figure 3-4 Harbour porpoise (mother and calf) observed at Tyra East in June 2014
+Figure 3-4 Harbour porpoises (mother and calf) ob-served at Tyra East in June 2014